gohugoio/hugo/docs/content/templates/debugging.md

     {{ printf "%#v" $.Site }}

-This will print out the value of `.Permalink`, which is available on both Nodes and Pages.
+This will print out the value of `.Permalink`:

     {{ printf "%#v" .Permalink }}